he-end/simproute/README.md

         //
         // AutoCorelation bool
         // RecoverOnPanic bool
-        // as default is 'true', but you can change as 'false' r.AutoCorelation = false
+        // by default is 'true', but you can change as 'false' r.AutoCorelation = false
         r.RecoverOnPanic = false